qque/java-calculator/README.md

 # java-calculator

 This is a basic calculator app built in Java Swing.
-It feat
+It features...

 ## Functionality

-This calculator features a full
+TODO

 ## Install